-* U.S. lays groundwork for possible action against Syrian government
+* U.S. lays groundwork for possible action against Syrian

 * Turkish lira hits record low vs USD; yen broadly firmer